Jason2Brownlee/TeamFortressQuakeArchive/README.md

 # TeamFortress Quake Archive

-Archive of all official releases of TeamFortress for Quake 1.
+This project archives all releases of TeamFortress for Quake 1.

-Includes TeamFortress Quake (TFQ) and TeamFortress Quakeworld (TFQW) clients and servers.
-Does not include maps.
+TeamFortress (TF or TFQ) / TeamFortress QuakeWorld (TFQW) is a widely popular third-party modifications for Quake, the 1996 computer game by id Software.
+It was developed and maintained by Robin Walker and John Cook circa 1996-1998.

-From the readme:
+Description of TeamFortress from the release readme file:

 > TeamFortress is a new QuakeC patch which radically changes team games.
 It provides far more incentive for teams to actually work as a team.
 Each member of the team has unique weapons, items, and abilities.